Torram/magic-docs/docs/Client-Development/Components/Cards/CardsBox.md

 ### CardsBox

-This function receives a list of cards of _CardType_ and returns a JSX.Element that is a list of the cards.
+This function receives a list of cards of _CardType_ and returns an array of the cards included in a box.

 ```tsx
 import BoxCard from './BoxCard';